 The Sbagliato

 The Negroni is an Italian cocktail conceived in 1919 by Count Camillo Negroni, made with equal parts Campari, gin, and sweet vermouth.
-Its consistent popularity in recent years has elevated its status to that of a Martini or an Old Fashioned as a cocktail standard.
+Its consistent popularity has elevated its status to that of a Martini or an Old Fashioned as a cocktail standard.

 The Negroni Sbagliato, or simply Sbagliato was a happy accident when a Milanese bartender in the 1970s inadvertently reached for a Prosecco bottle rather than gin.
 The lighter, more effervescent iteration was affectionately called a Sbagliato - the Italian word for ‘wrong’.
 It has become a summer staple, rivaling the Aperol and other spritzes, but with a more intense flavor profile and higher alcohol content.